 “The beauty of the disruption economy is that it enables two opportunities.
 First, it allows companies to redefine how and why they work.
 Such an organizational awakening then leads into the second opportunity for companies to adopt: a better way to serve employees who choose to work there because they believe in the company’s purpose.”

 Successful businesses in most market segments realize that change initiatives typically result in significant disruption to the production and customer journey handled by way of internal and external processes and activities, affecting employees, customers, and partners.
 However, most also grasp the need and value of the long-term benefits realized from evolution to a customer-centric business populated with empowered customers.
-In this context, the leadership team needs to: persistently and proactively identify, quantify, prioritize, and implement customer driven strategies and diligently monitor the financial and non-financial results with a critical success factors (CSFs) spotlight.
+In this context, the leadership team needs to: persistently and proactively identify, quantify, prioritize, and implement customer-driven strategies and diligently monitor the financial and non-financial results with a critical success factors (CSFs) spotlight.

 Sales Roles, Approaches, & Techniques

-For many businesses in 2020, disruption has become an enduring precondition of conducting business requiring constant attention and strategic intrusion.
+For many businesses in 2020 and now in 2021, disruption has become an enduring precondition of conducting business requiring constant attention and strategic intrusion.
 Best practices dictate that companies should anticipate continuous change with timely redesigns of sales strategies, organizational structures and roles, and go-to-market plans to keep pace with current market developments.
 Redesign efforts require the building of robust and flexible structures and processes to enable successful future changes while maintaining enterprise strategic alignment.
 The value of these actions includes creating the appropriate strategic policies and programs for taking quick advantage of favorable market opportunities and mitigating exposures to financial and operating risks.

 Today, empowered customers are highly knowledgeable about their needs and marketplace offerings.
 With the myriad of similar products available, buyers can effortlessly acquire products and services from competitors with unsatisfied needs and expectations.
-The always present threat of post-sale customer loss means smart businesses must provide the appropriate product and service with the promoted value via the customer preference sales, delivery, and service touchpoints, within agreed SLAs (Service Level Agreements) and at a competitive price.
+The always present threat of post-sale customer loss means smart businesses must provide the appropriate product and service with the promoted value via the customer preference sales, delivery, and service touchpoints, within agreed SLAs (Service Level Agreements) a competitive price.

 The sales activity will continue to be the pivotal point of contact between a business and its customers in the modern market.
 By tradition, the sales role ensures that customers purchase the right products and services, continually demonstrate value to support continued loyalty and repeat business, and pursue new cross-sell and upsell opportunities.
-For the most part, these responsibilities face transformation going forward based on the current and emerging business and technology environment, lifestyle considerations, and governmental regulations and decisions.
+For the most part, these responsibilities face transformation from now on based on the current and emerging business and technology environment, lifestyle considerations, and governmental regulations and decisions.
 The targeted use of technology to handle mundane but necessary chores, collapsing of unproductive marketing and other functional silos, and the integration and streamlining of customer-centric processes will effectively supercharge the sales mission and charter.
-In many ways, technology will be the prime catalyst to improve overall sales productivity by increasing the salespersons' available time allocated to drive the customer journey.
+In many ways, technology will be the prime catalyst to improve overall sales productivity by increasing the salespersons’ available time allocated to drive the customer journey.

 The current and future sales organization consists of four generic components, open for continually changing, as shown below.

-The use of a Customer Success Managers (CSM) positioned as a post-sales bridge between sales and customer support is emerging as an attractive tactic for proactively helping customers implement and use the product or service successfully.
-The CSM, in particular companies, is replacing the Account Executive (AE) and/or the Account Manager (AM).
+The use of a Customer Success Manager (CSM) positioned as a post-sales bridge between sales and customer support is emerging as an attractive tactic for proactively helping customers implement and use the product or service successfully.
+The CSM, in particular companies, is replacing the Account Executive (AE) and the Account Manager (AM).
 In some situations, the CSM and AE or AM roles combine into a highly-productive customer-centric position with hybrid responsibilities.

 “Statistics suggest that when customers complain, business owners and managers ought to get excited about it.
 The complaining customer represents a huge opportunity of more business.”